atbcb/usab-uswds/_pages/about/budget-performance/cj.md

 The Board's technical assistance program has four components:

--   Responding to technical inquiries.
-The Board responds to 4,000 -- 5,000 inquiries each year via the agency's technical assistance helpline and email accounts.
-Customers want accurate, reliable, and timely advice, and the Board's Accessibility Specialists dedicate extensive time in answering questions and engaging with stakeholders.
+1.  **Responding to technical inquiries.**  The Board responds to 4,000 -- 5,000 inquiries each year via the agency's technical assistance helpline and email accounts.
+Customers want accurate, reliable, and timely advice, and the Board's Accessibility Specialists dedicate extensive time in answering questions and engaging with stakeholders.<br><br>
--   Developing and disseminating guides, manuals, and other publications.
-The Board maintains numerous publications on accessibility issues.
-These publications range from manuals on the Board's guidelines and standards, to animations and online guides, to the ADA and ABA Accessibility Standards.
+1.  **Developing and disseminating guides, manuals, and other publications.**  The Board maintains numerous publications on accessibility issues.
+These publications range from manuals on the Board's guidelines and standards, to animations and online guides, to the ADA and ABA Accessibility Standards.<br><br>
--   Providing training.
-The Board conducts training on its guidelines and standards through  in-person trainings and via online webinars.
+1.  **Providing training.**  The Board conducts training on its guidelines and standards through  in-person trainings and via online webinars.
 Since the pandemic, the Board has transitioned to providing more training virtually through remote platforms instead of in-person.
 In addition, the Board conducts two free webinar series: AccessibilityOnline Series and Section 508 Best Practices Series.
 The AccessibilityOnline series provides sessions each month on different topics concerning accessible design and the Board's accessibility guidelines and standards on the built environment.
 The Section 508 Best Practices series includes bi-monthly webinars that discuss how agencies can implement accessible ICT in accordance with the Board's 508 Standards.
-Attendees of these sessions can earn continuing education credits.
+Attendees of these sessions can earn continuing education credits.<br><br>
--   Maintaining the Board's website.
-The Board's website ([www.access-board.gov]({{ site.baseurl}})) is a valuable resource for providing information to the public.
+1.  **Maintaining the Board's website.**  The Board's website ([www.access-board.gov]({{ site.baseurl}})) is a valuable resource for providing information to the public.
 Customers can view and/or download the Board's publications, the accessibility guidelines and standards, and animations from the website.
 The animations illustrate how accessible features are used by individuals with disabilities and add improved the rationale for the guidelines and standards.

 As the Board develops new guidelines for public rights-of-way and shared use paths, self-service transaction machines and kiosks, updated guidelines for rail vehicles, and EV charging stations,  there will be increased demands for technical assistance from existing and new customer groups.
 The Board maintains informal partnerships with organizations such as the National Association of ADA Coordinators and their network of ten regional ADA centers that post links and archive Board webinars for further marketing and distribution across the nation.
 The Board also provides refresher training to the Directors and organization staff.